Skip to content

 Bad: "Review the proposal and approve or reject."

-Good: "First, identify all stakeholders affected.
+Good: "First, identify all people affected.
 Second, analyze impact

 on each group.
 Third, recommend mitigation strategies.
 Finally, provide